“God is love”—A most familiar phrase in

 As we have noted in the two previous posts, in First John [as in all Scripture], context is an essential key to right understanding.

 7 Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.
 8 Anyone who does not love does not know God, because God is love.
 9 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 10 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
 11 Beloved, if God thus loved us, we also ought to love one another.
 12 No one has ever seen God; if we love one another, God abides in us and his love is perfected in us.

-First, we see that “God is love” is not only an incomplete verse, and an incomplete sentence, but even an incomplete phrase.
+First, we see that “God is love” is not only an incomplete verse, but an incomplete sentence.

 First John presents a few key tests so that those to whom he is writing can be assured that theirs is the true faith in contrast to those who broke fellowship with them and claimed a new knowledge and spiritual superiority.

 In the first post, we noted the test of affirming the Incarnation, which was denied by those with their new knowledge.
 That is also affirmed here in verse 9, which parallels John 3:16—“For God thus loved the world…he sent his only begotten Son…” And now, the test of obedience to Jesus’ command to them to “love one another” receives strong attention.
 If we do not love our fellow Christians, we do not know God who first loved us.